Peterpiotr/siguren-documentation/docs/source/ms-system/ms-unit/ms-unit.rst

 The MS Unit (referred to for short MS) is a proprietary system for the protection of the hoist load from mechanical or electrical failure and overspeed, and for the recovery of the load in the event of a failure.
 The unit is supplied with a proprietary control panel from the equipment manufacturers.
-The crane’s hardwired controls are interfaced to this panel to control the MotoSuiveur® in normal operation.
+The crane’s hardwired controls are interfaced to this panel to control the MotoSuiveur® in regular operation.

 The MS Unit is a failsafe mechanical hoist arrester, designed and manufactured by Siguren Technologies LTD.
 The MS Unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.